Soonad/docs.formality-lang.org/docs/source/runtime/Formality-Net.md

 ![](images/fm-net-rewrite-rules.png)

-Note that, while there are many rules (since we need to know what to do on each combination of node), most of those have the same "shape" (such as OP2-OP2, ITE-ITE), so they can reuse the same code.
+Note that, while there are many rules (since we need to know what to do on each combination of a node), most of those have the same "shape" (such as OP2-OP2, ITE-ITE), so they can reuse the same code.
 There are only a 5 actually relevant rules:

 ### Erasure